 Parameters (mg/100g) OPP OPuP

 Total polyphenols 0.37 ± 0.09 0.44 ± 0.11

 Flavonoids 0.54 ± 0.16 0.91 ± 0.15

-Carotenoids 0.274 ± 0.03 0.389 ± 0.04
+Carotenoids 0.
+274 ± 0.03 0.389 ± 0.04

 Each value signifies the Mean of three replicates \pm SD.
-Means under the similar row with different superscript letters are significantly different at p≤0.05.
+Means under the similar row with different superscript letters are significantly different at p \leq 0.05.
 OPP, orange peel powder; OPuP, orange pulp powder.

 3.5.
-Antioxidant activity (AA) of orange byproducts
+Antioxidant activity (AA) of orange by-products

 Table (5) displays the antioxidant activity (AA) of orange by-products.
-It was evident from such data that changes in the orange by-products ranged from 73.65-

-80.67%, which was different ($p \le 0.05$).
+It was evident from such data that changes in the orange by-products ranged from 73.65-80.67%, which was different (p \le 0.05).
 Due to the abundance of phytochemicals and nutrients in all the examined sections, they all showed robust activity (phenolics, flavonoids, carotenoids, essential oils, vitamins, and other components).
 These outcomes are constant with those described by Abd-Elwahed [16], who discovered that various by-products of food processing, such as orange peels and others, have a strong antioxidant activity because of their high presence of phenolic constitutes.
-In a related study, Velioglu et al. revealed that there was a statistically significant association between the total phenolic content and antioxidative activity of twenty-eight plant products, including plant by-products [47].
-Additionally, several investigations revealed a favorable and substantial ($p \le 0.01$) correlation between total phenolics and AA in various plant sections [46,48,49,50].
-Antioxidants aid in defending cells against "oxidative stress," a physiological condition that may be harmful (injury to healthful cells or DNA by peculiar electrons recognized as free radicals).
-Chronic disorders such as cancer, heart syndrome, diabetes, rheumatoid arthritis, obesity, and age-related ailments such as neurodegenerative diseases like Parkinson's and Alzheimer's are influenced by oxidative stress [13,15,51,52,53,54].
+In a related study, Velioglu et al. revealed that there was a statistically significant association between the total phenolic content and antioxidative activity of twenty-eight plant products, including plant by-products Additionally, several investigations revealed a favorable and substantial (p≤0.01) correlation between total phenolics and AA in various plant sections ailments such as neurodegenerative diseases like Parkinson's and Alzheimer's are influenced by oxidative stress [13,15,51,52,53,54].
 The orange byproducts were advised to be employed successfully in several medicinal applications for all of these and other reasons.